betaglot/plantabeta/docs/dev/StyleGuide.md

 ### Purpose(Icon)

 - Visual Search
-- For planters to use the Icons
+- For plantors to use the Icons
 - Each Icon can be easily handwritten, since electronics don't do well in extreme weather, in terms of breaking and in UX.
 You can't easily view a screen in summer sun, or rain, definitely not in snow.

 The BetaModules are aliased as Icons.